martinandersson/java-ee-concepts/README.md

 Required of you
 ---
 * JDK 8
-* Either GlassFish 4 or WildFly 8 installed and running (profiles included for both)
+* Latest and greatest versions of GlassFish and/or WildFly running (profiles included for both)

 Failing tests?
 ---